-This is a very simple recipe for some garlic mushrooms tapas, that you can make at home with very little effort.
-If you wish you can optionally make this a spicy tapas by adding some hot chillies to the recipe, but that is up to you.
+This is a very simple recipe for some garlic mushrooms tapas.
+You can make this at home with very little effort.
+If you wish you can optionally make this a spicy tapas.
+Just add some hot chillies to the recipe, but that, of course, is up to you.

 This Spanish mushroom tapas recipe is best served hot, and I like to add the chilli to give it a bit of a kick.

 When we lived in the Netherlands we used to visit La Cubanita, in Gouda, where you could eat unlimited tapas for 20 Euros.
 A wonderful restaurant, and well worth visiting if you are ever nearby.

 We have in the past visited Barcelona as a family where of course they have some wonderful tapas restaurants that you can visit.
 The trouble is that everything on the menus looks so tasty you end up trying more than you should!